met4citizen/TalkingHead/README.md

 `cameraRotateEnable` | If true, the user is allowed to rotate the 3D model.
 Default is `true`.
 `cameraPanEnable` | If true, the user is allowed to pan the 3D model.
 Default is `false`.
 `cameraZoomEnable` | If true, the user is allowed to zoom the 3D model.
 Default is `false`.
+`lightAmbientColor` | Ambient light color.
+The value can be a hexadecimal color or CSS-style string.
+Default is `0xFFFFFF`.
+`lightAmbientIntensity` | Ambient light intensity.
+Default is `2`.
+`lightDirectColor` | Direct light color.
+The value can be a hexadecimal color or CSS-style string.
+Default is `0x8888aa`.
+`lightDirectIntensity` | Direct light intensity.
+Default is `10`.
 `avatarMood` | The mood of the avatar.
 Supported moods: `"neutral"`, `"happy"`, `"angry"`, `"sad"`, `"fear"`, `"disgust"`, `"love"`, `"sleep"`.
 Default is `"neutral"`.
 `avatarMute`| Mute the avatar.
 This can be helpful option if you want to output subtitles without audio and lip-sync.
 Default is `false`.
 `markedOptions` | Options for Marked markdown parser.
 Default is `{ mangle:false, headerIds:false, breaks: true }`.